flairNLP/flair/resources/docs/TUTORIAL_9_TRAINING_LM_EMBEDDINGS.md

-# Tutorial 9: Training your own Character LM Embeddings
+# Tutorial 9: Training your own Flair Embeddings

-Character LM Embeddings are the secret sauce in Flair, allowing us to achieve state-of-the-art accuracies across a range of NLP tasks.
+Flair Embeddings are the secret sauce in Flair, allowing us to achieve state-of-the-art accuracies across a range of NLP tasks.
-This tutorial shows you how to train your own CharLM embeddings, which may come in handy if you want to apply Flair to new languages or domains.
+This tutorial shows you how to train your own Flair embeddings, which may come in handy if you want to apply Flair to new languages or domains.